Contributed by: Jenna Jewelson

 Yes, Patrick Swayze's Mom is a dancer and dance teacher.
 Many years ago, Patsy Swayze, his Mom had a dance studio in Houston,tx.
 My daughter was one of her many students.
 Patrick was working in New York dancing in an off broadway show and Patsy was always telling us about his career.
 A lovly family, indeed.

-This film was made partly in Lake lure, NC.
+As well as Mountain Lake, Virginia, this film was made partly in Lake lure, NC.
 It is about 30min from my house.
 After the movie was made, we would go up and take pictures of us recreating the movie.
 One pic, is me dancing up those actual steps with watermelons.

 Renowned New York D.J 'Cousin Brucie' Morrow played the magician in the film.